Raphistolage/journal-rc/krokkos/docs/interop_cases.md

     - cast to SharedArrayMut (non-owning, mutable) or ArrayView (owning, consuming the variable)
     - move the data to device
     - call C++ function on it
-    - cast it into Kokkos::View on Device or Kokkos::mdspan on Host (own a copy on device)
+    - cast it into Kokkos::View on Device or std::mdspan on Host (own a copy on device)
     - call Kokkos kernel on it (ExecSpace = Cuda,HIP...)
     - copy to SharedArrayMut (non-owning) or cast to ArrayView (owning)
     - read modified value from Rust OR receive new ArrayView on rust side.